av3nger/cf-images/README.md

 Fixed:
 * Only allow generating image alt text for supported formats (JPEG, PNG, GIF, BMP)
 * Duplicate queries for images that are not part of the media library
+* Rank Math image SEO module not working with custom domains

 = 1.9.1 - 23.04.2024 =